Turn your diet around with these superfoods, and become healthier while at it!

 Avocados are perfect for everything!
 Nutrition?
 Check!
 Hair care?
 Check!
 Skin care?
 Check!
 As a superfood, avocados are great for your body because they contain monounsaturated oleic acid, which happened to be the healthiest type of fat there is.
 Avocados have also been proven to reduce your risk of stroke, thanks to its folate and potassium content.

 You’re most likely no stranger to fish in your diet, and we’re here to tell you that you’re on the right track!
-Fish is high in protein and omega-3 fatty acids, and these help the body fight against heart disease.
+Fish is high in protein and omega-3 fatty acids, and these help the body fight against heart disease and also loss your weight.
 The best options for you are mackerel, trout, sardines, and herring.

 Legumes, such as beans, lentils, peas, and peanuts, are nutritional powerhouses!
 They are packed full of nutrients that help the body prevent and fight a number of diseases.
 Fiber, protein, and vitamins are some of these amazing nutrients.